brandonwharton/React-Photo-Gallery/README.md

 a specific view window.
 The height of the image is stored locally on the app and inherited by the description box so dynamically-sized photos and their toggled descriptions always take up the same footprint on the UI.

-You can view this project on Heroku [here](https://safe-fjord-85035.herokuapp.com/)
+You can view this project on Heroku [here](https://safe-fjord-85035.herokuapp.com/).
+Load time might take a little while, it's being hosted for free and the link may have gone cold.

 ## Screen Shot